-Bulb fennel is a cool season perennial herb but grown as annual vegetable crop.
-Unlike seed fennel, bulb fennel is a small herb growing up to only 2 feet in height.
-As the plant grows, its thickened lower leaves overlap one above the other to form into a swollen, bulb-like structure just above the ground.
+Bulb fennel is a cool-season perennial herb but grown as an annual vegetable crop.
+Unlike seed fennel, bulb fennel is a small herb reaching just up to 2 feet in height.
+As the plant grows further, its thick lower leaves overlap in layers to form a swollen, bulb-like structure just above the soil surface.
 At maturity, its bulb measures about 3-5 inches in width and about 3 inches in length.

-As the plant grows, oftentimes, surrounding soil is pulled around the stem base to create a mound to obtain long blanched fronds.
+As the plant begins to develop the bulb, farmers often pull surrounding soil to create a mound around the stem to obtain long blanched fronds.

 Fennel bulb is a winter season vegetable.
 It has some noteworthy essential oils, flavonoid anti-oxidants, minerals, and vitamins that have been known to offer health benefits.
-For these versatile qualities, it found use in culinary as well as in medicines since ancient times.
+These versatile qualities, it found use in culinary as well as in medicines since ancient times.

-Bulb fennel is one of very low calorie vegetables.
+Bulb fennel is one of the very low-calorie vegetables.
 100 g bulb carries just 31 calories.
-Further, it contains generous amounts of fiber (3.1 g/100 g or 8% of RDI) but very little fat, and zero cholesterol.
+Further, it contains generous amounts of fiber (3.1 g/100 g or 8% of RDI) but little fat, and zero cholesterol.

-Fresh bulb gives sweet anise-like flavor.
-Much of this comes from high concentration of aromatic essential oils like anethole, estragole, and fenchone (fenchyl acetate) in the fennel.
+The fresh bulb gives off a sweet anise-like flavor.
+Much of this comes from the aromatic essential oils like anethole, estragole, and fenchone (fenchyl acetate) in the fennel.
 Anethole has been found to have anti-fungal, and anti-bacterial properties.

-In addition, fennel bulb contains moderate levels of water-soluble vitamin, vitamin-C. 100 g of fresh bulbs provide 12 mg or 20% of vitamin C. Vitamin C helps the body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals.
-Further, it has small amounts of vitamin A.
+Also, fennel bulb contains moderate levels of the water-soluble vitamin, vitamin-C. 100 g of fresh bulbs provide 12 mg or 20% of vitamin-C. Vitamin-C helps the human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals.
+Further, it has small amounts of vitamin-A.

-Fresh bulb-fennels can be readily available in the local farmer markets in early autumn or spring seasons.
-However, they also sold most of the year round, especially in the super markets.
-In the United States, bulb fennels are labeled as "anise" in the markets, because of their anise like flavor.
+Fresh bulb-fennels can be readily available in the local farmer markets in the early autumn or spring seasons.
+However, they also sold most of the year-round, especially in the supermarkets.
+In the United States, bulb fennels are labeled as "sweet-anise" in the markets because of their anise-like flavor.

-To harvest, firmly hold at its bulb base and gently pull the whole plant off the ground.
-Trim roots and cut off its top green leafy stems since they rob nutrients off fennel frond.
+To harvest, firmly hold at its bulb base and gently pull the whole plant off the soil.
+Trim roots and cut off its top green leafy stems since they rob nutrients off the fennel frond.

-In the stores, choose fresh pearly white fennel bulbs that are compact, heavy in hand, and attractive anise like sweet flavor.
-Buy medium-sized bulbs each weighing about 5-10 ounces.
+In the stores, choose tender, pearly white fennel bulbs that are compact, heavy in hand, and attractive anise-like sweet flavor.
+Buy medium-sized bulbs, each weighing about 5-10 ounces.

 At home, place them in a zip pouch (plastic bag) and store inside the vegetable compartment of the refrigerator as you do in case of leeks.
 They stay fresh for up to five days, however, prolong storage would lead to loss of nutrients and some flavor.

-To prepare, trim off the base as you do in onions.
-Cut away top leafy stalks just above the bulb.
-Remove tough outer one or two layers as they are stringy and unappetizing or use them to prepare vegetable stock.
-Then, its clear white frond may be cut into cubes, sticks, or slices as you may desire to add in the recipes.
+To prepare, trim off the base as in onions.
+Cutaway top leafy stalks just above the bulb.
+Remove tough outer one or two layers as they are stringy and unappetizing or use them to prepare the vegetable stock.
+Then, its clear white frond may be cut into cubes, sticks, or slices as one may desire to add in the recipes.

 Here are some serving tips:

-Thinly sliced raw finochhio is eaten alone, served with dip, or added to vegetable salads (fenoci in salata).
+Thinly sliced raw finocchio is eaten alone, served with a dip, or added to vegetable salads ((Insalata di Finocchi)).

-It can be steamed, braised, or sautéed, and added in variety of dishes.
+It can be steamed, braised, or sautéed, and added to a variety of dishes.

-Fenecchijdde, is a popular Christmas-Eve soup in Apulia region of southern Italy.
+Finocchio features in the popular Christmas-Eve seafood stew/soup in Apulia region of southern Italy.